Godehardt2003/Advanced-Shared-Cockpit-for-PMDG-777-and-MSFS2024/README.md

 ```

 ## Steps
 1. Ensure that IPv6 is enabled on your computer. [test-ipv6](https://test-ipv6.com/).
-If ASC instantly closes after startup IPv6 might not be enabled.
+If ASC instantly closes after startup, IPv6 might not be enabled.
 To enable it in Windows, go to Control Panel -> Network and Internet -> Network and Sharing Center -> Change adapter settings -> Select your adapter -> Properties -> Enable "Internet protocol version 6 (TCP/IPv6)".
 ![alt text](image-4.png)
 2. Install Virtual Display Driver and create a virtual display (800x600) https://github.com/VirtualDrivers/Virtual-Display-Driver
 ![VDD Install Driver](image.png)